King George’s Army 1740 - 93 (3)

 • Product Form: Paperback

-Stuart Reid was born in Aberdeen in1954 and is married with one son.
-He has worked as a librarian and a professional soldier and his main focus of interest lies in the 18th and 19th centuries.
-This interest stems from having ancestors who served in the British Army and the East India Company and who fought at Culloden, Bunker Hill and even in the Texas Revolution.
+Stuart Reid has worked as a librarian and a professional soldier.
+His main focus of interest lies in the 18th and 19th centuries, having ancestors who served in the British Army and the East India Company.
 His previous works for Osprey include British Redcoat 1740-1815 (Warriors 19 and 20) and Warrior 21: Highland Clansman 1689-1746.

 Paul Chappell has had a keen interest in military history for a number of years, which has proved invaluable in his illustrating.
 He has illustrated several books for Osprey including the first two volumes in this three-book series - Men-at-Arms 285 King George's Army 1740-1793 (1) and Men-at-Arms 289 King George's Army 1740-1793 (2).
 Paul currently lives with is family in Minnesota in the United States.